-Our Securities Litigation and Enforcement Practice Leader, Joven Narwal, and his Team, act for individuals and entities facing three types of legal proceedings – enforcement action by the Securities Commissions across Canada as well as IIROC and the MFDA, civil actions by aggrieved investors, and criminal prosecutions – from the investigation stage through to hearings, trials and appeals.
+Our Securities Litigation and Enforcement Practice is led by Joven Narwal KC, who was named “White Collar Crime / Enforcement Litigator of the Year” by Benchmark Litigation Canada.
+He and his Team, act for individuals and entities facing three types of legal proceedings – enforcement action by the Securities Commissions across Canada as well as IIROC and the MFDA, civil actions by aggrieved investors, and criminal prosecutions – from the investigation stage through to hearings, trials and appeals.
 We are responsive, accessible, and committed to our clients 24/7 and can be reached outside of regular business hours to address urgent matters such as demands for production, search warrants and other investigative techniques as they happen in real-time.

 We have a proven track record of success on precedent setting cases including the successful appeal of a $7.3 million dollar disgorgement order which then led to the dismissal of $35million in penalties unrelated proceedings; the full dismissal of fraud allegations on our motion for non-suit before the securities commission, and the obtaining of sealing orders to protect our client’s identity during investigations.
 We have also mounted a variety of constitutional challenges to the legislation and investigative techniques and have a proven track record of success in pre-charge advocacy and preventing the issuance of public allegations or the laying of charges.